 Triangle Community Foundation hosts events throughout the year for our donors, engaging them in regional topics, introducing them to thought leaders in philanthropy, and providing opportunities for continued philanthropic learning.
 Donors are welcome to attend any and all events that appeal to them, in addition to being encouraged to attend the Foundation’s public Community Gatherings.
 These events are invitation only.

 Donors are invited to connect with their charitable peers in a small, intimate group setting to gain knowledge, support, and resources for giving.
 Past events have explored women’s issues in the Triangle and education.

 Donor Workshop Series

-Designed to build on our donor’s knowledge of the region and philanthropy and led by an expert Foundation staff member, this series ranges widely from planned giving training, to family philanthropy resources, to a deeper dive into the focus areas of the Foundation.
+Designed to build on our donor’s knowledge of the region and philanthropy and led by expert Foundation staff members, this series ranges widely from planned giving training, to family philanthropy resources, to a deeper dive into the focus areas of the Foundation.

 Donor Workshop: Family Philanthropy

 April 2020 – This event will be invite-only.
 If you are interested in attending this event, please reach out to Treat Harvey.

 Donors are invited to participate in Grants in Action Tours, designed to highlight the impact of their grantmaking, specifically through the Foundation’s focus areas of Arts, Community Development, Education, and the Environment.
 Tours are typically held outside of the Foundation office within the community and include discussion with our grantee partners.

 March 2020– This event is invite-only.
 If you are interested in attending this event, please reach out to Sarah Guidi.

 Giving Circle members are invited to join the Foundation in celebration of their accomplishments throughout the year and discuss common successes and challenges in the collective giving sector.
 This event is held annually at the Foundation, and many of our region’s Giving Circle leaders attend.